Part of the Hiring Your First Employee hub.

 Hiring creates a monthly commitment, a legal responsibility, and a management relationship.
 It is not the same as buying a tool you can cancel next month.
 You need to know how long your business can last if sales drop.
 A good runway means you can handle market changes without worry.

-If you’re ready to hire, have enough money for at least six months of the new employee’s costs.
+If you’re ready to hire, you have enough money to cover at least 6 months of the new employee’s costs.
 This safety net helps your small business during tough times.
 Always choose stability over fast growth.

-Ask yourself: If my income dropped for the next 2–3 months, could I still pay this person consistently without stress or second-guessing the decision?
+Ask yourself: If my income dropped over the next 2–3 months, could I still pay this person consistently without stress or second-guessing?

 Sign 2: You Are Hiring Because You Feel Overwhelmed, Not Because The Role Is Clear